daniesy/voila/README.md

 VOILÀ
 ========

-A light library to parse HTML and CSS in the browser.
+A realtime light library to parse HTML and CSS in the browser.

 ## How does VOILÀ work:
 ![voila_usage](https://raw2.github.com/Daniesy/voila/master/screen.gif)